 Software QA testing is an engineering process.
 It focuses on measuring the quality of a system and making sure the application will meet end-user expectations.
-As such, it is an essential activity because the processes of developing and maintaining software commonly introduce defects, usually due to:
+As such, it is an essential activity because the processes of developing and maintaining software commonly introduce defects.

 - The miscommunication or misinterpretation of requirements

 Therefore, the purpose of most software QA testing activities is to find defects.
 However, there is also regression testing, which helps assure that the application and its functionality can evolve over time without regressing.

 On the Straight and Narrow Path With the Right Testing Strategy